CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 There should be a section or subsection that identifies which versions of the software will be supported for security fixes.
 For example,

-> The maintainer(s) will will release security fixes for the latest
+> The maintainer(s) will release security fixes for the latest version
-> version of Foo-Bar.
+> of Foo-Bar.

 or if there are multiple versions that will be supported, that should be noted.
 For example,